Rowmotion on fences: Homomesies for arbitrary and self-dual fences

-We now use Lemma~\ref{stats} to demonstrate various homomesy results that hold for fences in general.
+We now use Lemma~\ref{stats} to demonstrate various homomesy results that hold for arbitrary fences.
 We also prove a lemma about rowmotion on an arbitrary self-dual poset which will be useful in the sequel.

 \begin{thm} Let $\al=(\al_1,\al_2,\ldots,\al_s)$ with corresponding fence $F=\uF(\al)$ and let $\cO$ be any rowmotion orbit of $F$. \begin{enumerate} \item[(a)] If $x,y\in\uS_i$ for some $i$, then $\chi_x-\chi_y$ is $0$-mesic. \item[(b)] If $x\in\uS_i$, $y=s_i$ and $z=s_{i-1}$, then $\al_i\chi_x+\chi_y+\chi_z$ is $1$-mesic. \item[(c)] If $x=s_{1,j}$ and $y=s_{1,k}$, then $k\chih_x-j\chih_y$ is $(k-j)$-mesic. \item[(d)] Let $x=s_{2i-1}$ and $y=s_{2j}$.
 If $r_{2i-1}=r_{2j}$ for all orbits $\cO$, then $\chih_x+\chih_y$ is $1$-mesic. \item[(e)] If $s$ is odd and all the $\al_i$ are even, then $\#\cO$ is even for all orbits $\cO$. \item[(f)] If $\al_i=2$ for all $i\in[s]$, then $\chi$ is $s/2$-mesic. \end{enumerate} \end{thm} \begin{proof} (a) By Lemma~\ref{stats} (b) we have $\chi_x(\cO)=b_i=\chi_y(\cO)$ and the result follows.